 As previously noted, preliminary soil borings have been conducted to determine groundwater levels across the Facility Site (see Appendix 10-B).
-Except for boring location B-01, groundwater was observed at all boring locations during the preliminary geotechnical field investigation.
+Except for two boring locations, no evidence of groundwater was observed during the preliminary geotechnical field investigation.
 However, groundwater levels may fluctuate due to seasonal variation, the amount of rainfall, soil permeability, and other factors.
 Therefore, groundwater levels during construction may be higher or lower than the levels indicated on the boring logs.
-Depending on foundation elevation and bedrock conditions within the excavations, groundwater may need to be considered in the design and construction of foundations, see Exhibit 10(a)(4) for a discussion of groundwater management best practices.
+Depending on foundation elevation and bedrock conditions within the excavations, groundwater may need to be considered in the design and construction of foundations.
 Should shallow/perched groundwater be encountered, any construction impacts will be addressed through relatively common engineering measures and construction techniques, including dewatering.
 The determination of any long-term dewatering (if necessary) will be addressed during design phase geotechnical investigations to be conducted following issuance of the Siting Permit.

 In addition to impacts to groundwater due to turbine foundation installation, minor impacts could result from the installation of support structures and buried collection lines, which may facilitate groundwater migration along trench backfill in areas of shallow groundwater.
 Due to the decompaction of soils within the trench, water could collect and migrate through the trench to areas of lower elevation where it could discharge to the surface.
-The Applicant will utilize trench breakers to control erosion prior to back-filling the trench as needed to prevent erosion and wash-out of soils within the trench.
+The Applicant will consider the use of trench breakers to control erosion prior to back-filling the trench to prevent erosion and wash-out of soils within the trench.